How to keep your laptop safe under the new airline ban

 If you keep data on the device, encrypt it.
 Most operating systems offer built-in options for full-disk encryption.

 If you're traveling with a work-issued device, check your company's security policy.
 Some IT departments already ask that you don't check laptops.
 They may be able to provide clean computers specifically for travel or set up encryption for you.
-They should be checked out before you connect to a work network, says Malik.
+They should be checked out before you connect to a work network, said Javvad Malik, security advocate at AlienVault.

 Koivunen recommends putting your devices in a tamper evident bag so that you know if anyone tried to access them.
 If you're still worried when you get your laptop back, do some snooping of your own.
 Monitoring software like Little Snitch can detect if data is being collected from your computer.

-Note: Correction: A previous version of this article incorrectly reported the number of countries affected by the U.S. ban.